November 16th, 2011

-Last week we shared a link to a blog post featuring a USMC homecoming shot by the talented Mathieu Photography with the Rad Nation! on our Facebook Page and Twitter.
+Last week we shared a link to a blog pos t featuring a USMC homecoming shot by the talented Mathieu Photography with the Rad Nation! on our Facebook Page and Twitter.
 The post got a ton of love, and we decided to catch up with Mathieu to talk a little about his experiences.

+The homecoming was obviously intensely intimate and personal for the family.
+How did you approach the need for great photos, while still respecting the feelings of the family?
 Before I took a single picture I chatted with Kevin’s mom and sister and met all his friend and other family.
 I walked around a little bit taking some wide shots of the area, the signs that were made for Kevin (some details if you will).
 I just kept taking photos and getting closer and closer.
 I just wanted them to get used to me pointing and clicking at them before I started getting too close.
 After some more chatting with the family and friends (one of which was a fellow Marine) I was able to just be one of them, waiting for Kevin, I think it was actually really nice for them to be talking to someone about Kevin, they wouldn’t have been talking with each other about Kevin like they were talking about him with me.
 They already know him so they wouldn’t have been sharing as much, at least I don’t think.
 At this point it seemed they were comfortable with me clicking away right in their face, probably mostly because the only thing they were interested in was seeing Kevin, and in the mean time they could talk to me about how proud they are of him and what an awesome guy he is and how wonderful it will be to see him.

+What advice do you have for photographers who are working on similar assignments?
+Is there anything you wish you’d have done differently?
 I only really realized this after the fact, but I think the most helpful thing for me to get good images from this event was to be a part of the story myself.
 I had to be taking photographs from the family’s perspective.
 I had to, for a few hours, become a member of this family.
 I couldn’t be afraid to get too close.
 To tell the story of Kevin’s family welcoming him home I had to work my way into his family for a short time.
 This is where starting from outside and working my way closer and closer and getting to know them (even only in a couple short hours) was the key to getting the best images.
 At the peak of this whole event the family had forgotten that I was a bearded guy they didn’t know sticking a big old camera in their face and for just a few moments I was one of them, experiencing a lot of what they were experiencing.
 The photography industry is much different now days, but I remember when I was a younger fellow I always thought photographers were abrasive older men, slightly overweight with ponytails who were pushy and always getting you to do things you didn’t want to do and always just far enough away that you couldn’t quite understand what they were saying.
 So I have always tried to not be "that guy."
 I always try to be friendly and fun, but also I don’t talk too much.
 I want to keep an open mind and an open heart and be ready and willing (and not too far away) to catch the real moments we all live in.
 I think shooting this event helped me realize that after shooting tons of weddings and becoming a little numb to the same old rigmarole, that it’s not about the flower centerpieces and twinkly lights, it’s about the people and their interactions and their moments that they share.
 We can’t be afraid to get too close to the people.
 The people are what are most important about the events we shoot.
 There wasn’t anything "pretty" at Camp Pendleton that day but it’s safe to say these are some of the best images I’ve taken.
 So in short, my advice would be to not be abrasive old men off in the distance clicking away but to be close friends taking part in the story itself.